 Just wanted to talk a little about these two in comparison.

-RE: Redmine and OpenProject - Added by Ivan Cenov about 1 year ago
+RE: Redmine and OpenProject - Added by Ivan Cenov almost 2 years ago

 OpenProject is commercial, runs on Linux only (this maybe is not a problem), uses only PostgreSQL; they abandoned MySQL.

 Maybe you have to search for commercial successors of Redmine, not of ChiliProject.

 RE: Redmine and OpenProject - Added by Greg Lewsza over 1 year ago

 Obviously, I don't know the reason behind your search for an alternative.